ABOUT THIS EVENT

 BCIT employees: Join us to hear stories from guest speakers and make connections with your community.

-- Moderator: Michael Mandrusiak (Assistant Director, Student Access & Wellness, BCIT Student Services)
+- Moderator: Michael Mandrusiak (Associate Director, Student Access & Wellbeing, BCIT Student Services)

 - Lynda Beveridge (BCIT Learning & Teaching Centre; Counsellor in private practice)